gefyrahq/gefyrahq.github.io/gefyra/versioned_docs/version-2.0.0/cli.md

 ### up
 Brings up a local development infrastructure.
 Gefyra pulls the active `kubectl` connection and installs _Operator_ to the connected cluster.
 Gefyra waits for _Operator_ to become ready.
 In the last step, Gefyra rolls out the local Docker network and traffic tunnel endpoint.
-**Import** In some scenarios firewalls may be blocking port `31280`.
+**Import:** In some scenarios firewalls may be blocking port `31280`.
 Make sure it is reachable from your machine.

 **Example:**
 ```sh